Blinded by the Light (2019 film): Plot

-In 1987, Javed Khan and his family – Pakistani migrant parents Malik and Noor and sisters Yasmeen and Shazia – live in Luton, England, during the premiership of Margaret Thatcher.
-Javed likes contemporary rock music, which Malik disapproves of.
-Javed writes poetry and lyrics for his best friend Matt's band, but Matt criticises Javed's work for being depressing.
+In 1987, Javed Khan and his family – Pakistani migrant parents Malik and Noor with younger sister Shazia and older cousin Yasmeen – live in Luton, England, during the premiership of Margaret Thatcher.
+Javed likes contemporary pop music, which Malik disapproves of.
+Javed writes poetry and lyrics for his best friend Matt's band, but Matt criticises these as depressing.

-Javed feels out of place at his new sixth-form college, where he is one of two South Asian students; the other, Roops, is a fan of "The Boss".
-In Ms Clay's writing class, Javed develops a crush on a student activist named Eliza and becomes interested in writing as a career.
-Javed talks to Ms Clay after class about his poetry and diaries.
-During lunch, Roops approaches him and gives him two Bruce Springsteen s, calling Springsteen "the direct line to all that is true in this shitty world."
+Javed feels out of place at his new sixth form college, where he is one of two British Asian students; the other, Roops, a Sikh, is a fan of Bruce Springsteen.
+During lunch, Roops approaches him and gives him two Springsteen cassette tapes, calling Springsteen "the direct line to all that is true in this shitty world".
+In Ms Clay's writing class, Javed develops a crush on fellow student and Red Wedge activist Eliza.
+Javed talks to Ms Clay after class about his poetry and diaries and she encourages him to consider writing as a career.
 Javed faces constant racism from his peers and neighbours, and Malik forbids him to socialise, insisting he "follow the Jews" in his college because of their success as a people.

-Javed is denied any opportunity to write for the school paper.
-Meanwhile, Vauxhall Motors lays off much of their workforce, including Malik who had worked there for sixteen years.
+Javed is denied any opportunity to write for the student paper.
+Vauxhall Motors lays off much of their workforce, including Malik who had worked there for sixteen years, as the 1987 financial crash and recession hits manufacturing.
 His mother takes on extra sewing work to pay the bills.
 Frustrated by racism and Malik's inability to understand him, Javed discards his poems on the night of the great storm of 1987.
 After listening to the Springsteen tapes, the lyrics speak to him, and he recovers his poems.
 At college, Javed excitedly tells Roops that Springsteen knows exactly how he feels.
 Inspired to continue writing, he shares his poetry with Ms Clay.
-A neighbour, Mr Evans, recovers one of Javed's poems that decries the National Front as 'scum'.
-As a World War II veteran, Mr Evans sympathizes with Javed's feelings and calls the poem brilliant, but Javed's parents are less appreciative.
+The next-door neighbour, Mr Evans, recovers one of Javed's poems that decries the National Front as 'scum'.
+As a Second World War ex-serviceman, Mr Evans sympathises with Javed's feelings and calls the poem brilliant, but Javed's parents are less appreciative.